Sierra de las Ánimas

 Sierra de las Ánimas is a hill range which starts in Lavalleja Department of Uruguay and extends south into Maldonado Department.

 Features

-Here in Maldonado Department it includes one of the highest peaks of Uruguay, the top of Cerro de las Ánimas 501 m, near the towns Gregorio Aznárez and Las Flores.
+The hill range includes one of the highest peaks of Uruguay, the top of Cerro de las Ánimas at 501 m, near the towns of Gregorio Aznárez and Las Flores.

 It is the only elevated landform of volcanic origin in Uruguay.

 Related landform

 It is a branch of the Cuchilla Grande which extends north - northeast through Treinta y Tres Department into Cerro Largo Department, and which includes secondary ranges.